JasonLocklin/Dissertation/General/Introduction.md

 @Frassinetti2002; @Pisella2002; @Rossetti1998].
 Judgment of
 straight-ahead and line bisection performance becomes closer to true centre, object cancellation, and figure copying improves [@Rossetti1998].
-Beyond these clincal tests, exploratory eye movements demonstrate a reduction in rightward bias [@Danckert2006; @Ferber2003], and even visual imagery [@Rode2001], and postural balance [@Tilikete2001] are
+Beyond these clinical tests, exploratory eye movements demonstrate a reduction in rightward bias [@Danckert2006; @Ferber2003], and even visual imagery [@Rode2001], and postural balance [@Tilikete2001] are